En-ROADS Technical Reference

 Population, GDP, and Capital🔗

-The demand sector defines the global energy demand for transport (transportation), residential and commercial, and industry end uses, all of which may be met by electric and non-electric carriers.
+The demand sector defines the global energy demand for road and rail transport, air and water transport, residential and commercial (buildings), and industry end uses, all of which may be met by direct use fuel, electric, and hydrogen carriers.
 The model determines the energy demand according to the stock of energy-consuming capital and its associated energy requirements.

-Capital grows according to GDP as calculated by specified population scenarios and GDP per capita rates.
-GDP exogenously uses data reported by the World Development Indicators (2023) for each region.
+Capital grows according to gross world product (GWP, but referred to in this document as GDP) as calculated by specified population scenarios and GDP per capita rates.
+GDP exogenously uses data reported by the World Development Indicators (2024) for each region.
 Projections assume GDP per capita growth rates converge from what they are in the period leading up to the last historical year and converge to 1.5% through 2100.
 Population uses the UN historical data through 2021, followed by their projections for different fertility scenarios.
 By default, En-ROADS assumes the medium fertility projections, but the model can vary continuously between the lower and upper 95% confidence intervals.

 National Aggregation🔗